|

 CRAWFORD:

-"Crow-foot."
-English byname (for someone
+English byname for someone

-forename use, composed of the Old English elements crawe
+with splayed feet, transferred to surname then to forename, composed of the Old English elements crawe

-"crow" and fot "foot."
+"crow" and fot "foot," hence

 CRISPIAN:

-Variant of English Crispin,
+Variant spelling of English Crispin,

 meaning "curly(-headed)."